 Popular Employer Salaries for Copier Technician

-Pay by Experience Level for Copier Technician
+What is the Pay by Experience Level for Copier Technicians?

 Pay Difference by Location

 Employees with Copier Technician in their job title in San Jose, California earn an average of 33.4% more than the national average.
 These job titles also find higher than average salaries in Chicago, Illinois (23.6% more) and New York, New York (16.4% more).
 The lowest salaries can be found in Atlanta, Georgia (2.8% less) and Las Vegas, Nevada (1.6% less).